How many solar panels do I need?

 You can work out the number of solar panels you’ll need by seeing how much electricity you consume each year, which you can normally get from your energy supplier.
 This will be measured in kilowatt hours (kWh).

-Once you have this figure, divide it by 430 (which is the typical wattage of a standard solar panel), and this will give you the approximate number of solar panels you’ll need in order to cover your electricity usage.
+Once you have this figure, divide it by 366 – the typical annual kilowatt-hour output of a standard 430-watt residential solar panel in the UK – and this will give you the approximate number of solar panels you’ll need in order to generate as much as you use.

 How many solar panels are needed to power my home?